victorokech/cloudinary-video-slideshow/README.md

 2. Install Laravel
     1. Via Composer:

-       `composer create-project --prefer-dist laravel/laravel cloudinary-watermark-api`
+       `composer create-project --prefer-dist laravel/laravel cloudinary-video-slideshow`
     2. Via Laravel Installer

        `composer global require laravel/installer`

-       `laravel new cloudinary-watermark-api`
+       `laravel new cloudinary-video-slideshow`
-3. In step 2 above we have installed the Laravel Installer and used it to scaffold a new application in the folder `cloudinary-watermark-api`.
+3. In step 2 above we have installed the Laravel Installer and used it to scaffold a new application in the folder `cloudinary-video-slideshow`.
 With Laravel installed, we should be able to start and test the server ensuring everything is okay.
 Change the directory to the project folder and run the local development server by typing the following commands:

-   `cd cloudinary-watermark-api`
+   `cd cloudinary-video-slideshow`

    `php artisan serve`